anthonybaulo/stock-indicator-analysis/README.md

 ![winloss](images/testpower.png)

-However, if we were to treat this run as a sample, and go on to collect a larger dataset that achieves a higher power, then the minimum sample size needed to achieve:
+However, if we were to treat this as a sample run, and go on to collect a larger dataset that achieves a higher power, then the minimum sample size needed to achieve:

-* 0.95 power
+* Power: 0.95
-* 0.006 effect size
+* Effect size: 0.006
-* 0.05 alpha
+* Alpha: 0.05

-is 54,064 samples
+is 54,064 samples, as shown below

 ![winloss](images/largenpower.png)

-## Improvements
+## Future Improvements
-* Refactor the pipeline script to follow best practices
+* Refactor the pipeline script
 	* Isolate individual functions
 	* Add logging
-	* Modular code for different test conditions
+	* Make the code more modular for different test conditions and trading conditions
 * Refine the schema of the Postgres database
 * Include 4398 observations from NYSE, after removing ETFs
 * Include conditions for inter-day trades